dchege711/programming_challenges/advent-of-code/2021/haskell-meta.md

 Literate Haskell [intrigued me]({{< ref "/computer-science/programming-challenges/project-euler/021-amicable-numbers/021-amicable-numbers#PE021Haskell"
->}}), but I don't use it much because it's not well-integrated into VS Code's intellisense and linting extensions. {{% cite HiddingAoC2021 %}}
+>}}), but I don't use it much because it's not well-integrated into VS Code's intellisense and linting extensions.

+{{% comment %}}

+In terms of writing code, Literate Haskell works as expected on Emacs.
+However, the literate portion is LaTeX, and having a multi-language code doesn't work well with HighlightJS (the plugin API does not support line-by-line decision making).
+I'm more interested in reading code that is well formatted, so I'll forego Literate Haskell, as HighlightJS is a tighter requirement for me.

+{{% /comment %}}

-uses {{% cite Entangled %}}, which allows one to put code inside markdown code blocks.
+{{% cite HiddingAoC2021 %}} uses {{% cite Entangled %}}, which allows
+one to put code inside markdown code blocks.
 Entangled then extracts code and writes it to traditional source files, and syncs changes made in either the markdown or the source file.

 {{% comment %}}